dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 ## Filter & Order

 Filtering and sorting is done by objects that implements ```IDynamicFilter<TEntity>```, ```IStaticFilter<TEntity>```, ```IDynamicSortBy<TEntity>```, ```IStaticSortBy<TEntity>``` interfaces.
 The apply method applied in the BaseRepository.
-To set the filtering in the specification we use
+To set the filtering/sorting in the specification we use

 ```
 specification